DavidVujic/python-polylith/README.md

 When creating a project, the project specific `pyproject.toml` will include all the used components and bases.
 Note that the packages are referenced relative to the project.

+This is where you add the bricks used by the actual project.

 ``` shell
  packages = [